 An initial coin offering (ICO) is a type of capital-raising activity in the cryptocurrency and blockchain environment.
 The ICO can be viewed as an initial public offering (IPO) that uses cryptocurrencies.
-However, it is not the most precise comparison as there are some crucial differences between the two fundraising activities.
-Startups primarily use ICO is to raise capital.
+However, it is not the most precise comparison, as there are some crucial differences between the two fundraising activities.
+Startups primarily use an ICO is to raise capital.

 Types of Initial Coin Offerings

 The two types of initial coin offerings are listed below:

 In private initial coin offerings, only a limited number of investors can participate in the process.
 Generally, only accredited investors (financial institutions and high net-worth individuals) can participate in private ICOs, and a company can choose to set a minimum investment amount.

 Public initial coin offerings are a form of crowdfunding that targets the general public.
 The public offering is a democratized form of investing because almost anyone can become an investor.
 However, due to regulatory concerns, private ICOs are becoming a more viable option relative to public offerings.

 The rise of cryptocurrencies and blockchain technology is helping boost the popularity of ICOs.
 In 2017, more than $7 billion was raised using ICOs.
 In 2018, the figure almost doubled.
 The largest ICO to date was executed by Telegram, an instant messaging services provider.
 During a private ICO, the UK-registered company raised over $1.7 billion.

 How Does an ICO Work?